Updated December 19, 2023

 Have you heard of companies such as BackRub, Research In Motion, Brad’s Drink, Tokyo Tsushin Kogyo?
 Not likely unless you are closely tracking companies or doing some research.
 These are the old names of Google, Blackberry, Pepsi, and Sony, respectively!
 In this article, we will discuss the Rebranding Exercise in detail.

-Some of the leading brands in the world have changed their logos, packaging and brand names much before they became famous with the result not many people know its old name.
-The process of changing logos, brand names, packaging and changing the focus of marketing promotion is called rebranding exercise.
+Some of the leading brands in the world had changed their logos, packaging, and brand names much before they became famous; as the result, not many people know their old name.
+The process of changing logos, brand names, packaging, and changing the focus of marketing promotion is called the Rebranding Exercise.
 This is done with the intention of creating a new brand identity and differentiating from the competition.

-There are several reasons why companies go for rebranding exercise – it may due to loss of relevance due to changing technologies or market conditions, mergers and acquisitions, a negative image, loss of market share, confusion with another brand name or failure to have an impact on the market.
+There are several reasons why companies go for rebranding exercise – it may be due to loss of relevance due to changing technologies or market conditions, mergers and acquisitions, a negative image, loss of market share, confusion with another brand name, or failure to have an impact on the market.

 Here are six steps to successful rebranding exercise and improved market performance:

 IBM was originally known as Computing-Tabulating-Recording Company (C-T-R) following the merger of three businesses in 1911.
-Thereafter, it was rechristened International Business Corporation in 1924 following which it came to be known as IBM.
+Thereafter, it was rechristened by International Business Corporation in 1924, following which it came to be known as IBM.
 The major reason for a change in branding was due to geographical and functional expansion.

 Sometimes rebranding exercise has to be done because they are not internet or search engine friendly.
 Would the computer firm Apple be named that way if it were launched in the internet era?
 According to analysts, the brand name that closely reflects the industry or product is more likely to succeed.
 The rebranding exercise also necessitates making changes to keywords, making changes to search engine optimization and content/articles, blogs related to it.

-Infosys denotes information systems that gel with its functional domain.
-Likewise, Hindustan Computers Ltd (HCL) which was originally into computer hardware only, found the name inconvenient when it ventured into software development and systems.
+Infosys denotes information systems that gel with their functional domain.
+Likewise, Hindustan Computers Ltd (HCL), which was originally into computer hardware only, found the name inconvenient when it ventured into software development and systems.
 Thereafter it was rechristened HCL.

 KFC was originally Kentucky Fried Chicken but following the negative association of ‘fried’ food.
 Italian chocolate brand Italo Suisse had changed to ISIS three years ago but had to quickly retrace its steps soon as a terrorist group by the same name emerged.
 A bad reputation cannot be changed by just change in nomenclature alone.
 Sometimes, it may require a change in product quality, positioning, and re-engineering.

 You have decided to rebrand, but should it be done in a hurry?
-There are several cases of rebranding exercise which were done in a hurry or without any market research leading to return to the previous name.
+There are several causes of a rebranding exercise that were done in a hurry or without any market research leading to a return to the previous name.
 It is important to identify competitors and potential competitors and their offerings.
-How should your company stand out from the rest by a differential look and offering?
+How should your company stand out from the rest by a differential look and offers?
 It is very important to create buyer personas- or fictional characters based on age, gender, interests, income, the social status they belong to.
-It can be based on existing customer database too.
-It is very important to assess the perception of existing customers about the brand and what impact rebranding exercise will make on them.
+It can be based on the existing customer database too.
+It is very important to assess the perception of existing customers about the brand and what impact the rebranding exercise will make on them.

-Likewise, Radio Shack, the shopping center removed Radio from the name and did a #200 mn campaign for the new name The Shack throwing the company into financial crisis.
+Likewise, Radio Shack, the shopping center, removed Radio from the name and did a #200 mn campaign for the new name The Shack, throwing the company into a financial crisis.
 Likewise, Pizza Hut removed Pizza as part of a rebranding process, only to bring Pizza back.

-Apparel firm Gap had to restore its logo to one seen in right after netizens raised an outcry against the new logo shown on the left.
-It had to recalled within a fortnight and the company has attributed it to lack of research and doing rebranding exercise in the wrong way.
+Apparel firm Gap had to restore its logo to one seen on the right after netizens raised an outcry against the new logo shown on the left.
+It had to recall within a fortnight, and the company has attributed it to a lack of research and doing rebranding exercises in the wrong way.

 A rebranding exercise should not emerge just in the minds of the management and branding consultant or agency.
 It should involve existing distributors, employees, customers who actually patronize the brand.
 Sometimes the general public can be involved by holding contests.